hivelocity/cluster-api-provider-hivelocity/docs/book/src/developer/tilt.md

 You need to create a `.envrc` file and specify the values you need.
 In the git repo is already a file.
 You can adapt it to your needs.

-Machines with the corresponding `caphv-device-type` tag will get conditionless provisioned.
+Machines with the corresponding `caphvlabel:deviceType=` tag will get conditionless provisioned.
 Be sure that you don't provision machines which run valuable workload!

 We recommend to use custom device tags for testing.